prezly/theme-nextjs-bea/docs/LOCAL_ENVIRONMENT.md

 PREZLY_THEME_UUID=73015107-ac86-418b-9120-4ffa439d5c0f
 ```

 The short-lived `env-renderer` container reads this file and writes a base64 data URI for nginx. nginx replaces every incoming `X-Prezly-Env` header with that value.
+It also replaces `X-Newsroom-Uuid` and `X-Newsroom-Theme` with trusted values used by the production Varnish cache and purge contract.
 The Node container does not receive `.env`, `PREZLY_ACCESS_TOKEN`, or `PREZLY_NEWSROOM_UUID` through its filesystem or process environment.

 Do not add `.env` as an app `env_file` or mount the repository root into the development container.
 Either change would let Next.js load the file directly and would break parity with production.